meglwhy/tp/docs/UserGuide.md

 Edited Household: Household H000001: Tan Family at Blk 30 Geylang Street 29, #06-40 (Contact: 98765432) Tags: [Urgent]
 ```

-> **Warning**: Editing a household to match an existing household will be rejected to prevent duplicate households.
+> **Warning**: Editing a household to match an existing household will be rejected to prevent duplicate households.\n
 > **Warning**: Existing values will be overwritten by the input values.

 > **Tip**: Use meaningful tags to categorize households for easier filtering later.
 Common tags might include "elderly", "children", "financial-assistance", or "priority".